yana-qaSwe/testversion/README.md

 **Steps:**

 1. Open qa.demoshopping.ru
-2. Click the "Cart", "Payments" or "History" button
+2. Click the "Cart", "Payments", or "History" button
 3. Click the login link in the authorization message

 **Actual result**: The main page reloads; the user is not redirected to the login page.